cjk5642/cjk5642.github.io/index.md

 I originally started out as an engineering student studying Civil Engineering.
 I eventually switched my major to every Engineering Major I could find.
 They all seemed ...*slow*.
 I loved learning and felt I would benefit from a fast-paced environment so my Father suggested I should try Data Science.
 I **loved** how in data science, you can quantify and statistically analyze almost anything you want, and it's done with Math, my other passion.
 After all of this deciding, I decided to shoot for the stars and obtain degrees for each of my loves.
 It was a lot of work but it was well worth it!

 During my time here, I learned many technical skills like how to code, write a proof, and think logically.
 > This is true.
-I first learned how to code as a Sophomore in my Undergrad and was self-taught in the beginning.
+I first learned how to code as a Sophomore in my Undergrad and was self-taught in Python in the beginning.

 I learned many programming languages (Python, R, Java, and SQL to name a few) which have helped me land jobs and other research.